Grand Valley State University

 Annis Water Resources Institute

 Office: 133 Lake Michigan Center

-BIO/NRM/CMB 480/580: Techniques for Modeling Biological Systems (Fall semester, 3 credits).
+BIO/NRM 480/580: Techniques for Modeling Biological Systems (Fall semester in even-numbered years, 3 credits).
 Theories based on mathematical models have long been of fundamental importance in various subdisciplines of the biological sciences.
-In population biology, this importance dates back at least as far as the 1700s with, for example, Euler's work in mathematical demography and Malthus's work on population regulation.
+In population biology, this importance dates back at least as far as the 1700s with, for example, Euler's work in mathematical demography.
 In the early to mid 20th century, there was a great flowering of mathematical approaches in many areas of biology, including ecology, population genetics, fisheries and wildlife management, biophysics, epidemiology, physiology, and biochemistry.
-More recently, mathematical models have become important in new areas, such as developmental biology, bioinformatics, and systems biology.
+More recently, mathematical models have become important in new areas, such as developmental biology, bioinformatics, and molecular biology.

 Despite the rapidly increasing importance of mathematical theories in the biological sciences, biology students often are not required to learn the mathematical and computational skills needed to understand, assess, apply, or develop mathematical models.
 The main purpose of this course is to partially fill this gap by providing biology students with a set of basic mathematical, computational, and computer graphics skills that will allow them to understand and critically evaluate several of the most common types of models in the biological literature, and to develop new models of their own.

 The main types of models covered in this course are difference equations, matrix models, and ordinary differential equations.
 No prior knowledge of any of these topics is assumed.
 As background, the course begins by refreshing students' memories of various topics in elementary mathematics, including the basic rules of algebra and various standard mathematical functions (power functions, exponential functions, etc.).
 The course also provides students with an introduction to the required parts of elementary calculus, tailored to biology students and with no prior knowledge assumed.